diprai/Exploratory_Data_Analysis_project1/README.md

 Exploratory Data Analysis Project 1:
 This repo has instructions on how to run exploratory data analysis on the dataset named "Electric power consumption"

-solution.R consists of the codes that performs the following analyses:
+plot 1, plot 2, plot 3, and plot 4 refer to the plots created by the codes provided in soultion.R solution.R consists of the codes that performs the following analyses:

 1.Upload dataset